silasechegini/silasechegini/README.md

 - 🧠 Write code *and* teach code – mentoring devs is my jam
 - 🕹️ Currently building side projects I may or may not finish
 - 📚 Constantly learning, unlearning, and relearning
-- 💬 Fluent in JavaScript and sarcasm
+- 💬 Fluent in JavaScript, C#, and sarcasm

 ---